Select your municipality in order to see information about local services when browsing the site.

 Read more: Early childhood education

-In Kauniainen, preschool education is organised at day-care centres.
-Preschool education begins in August, and the application period is open at the beginning of each year.
+In Kauniainen, pre-primary education is organised at day-care centres.
+Pre-primary education begins in August, and the application period is open at the beginning of each year.

 Kauniainen has both a Finnish-language and Swedish-language comprehensive school Enrolments for comprehensive school must be submitted at the beginning of the year.
 If you have questions about comprehensive education, please contact the School Office.